Learning Outcomes

 Congress passes a law stating, “States may prohibit the export of groundwater to other states.”
 A state then bans all groundwater exports.
 Is this constitutional?

-Answer: Yes.
-Because Congress has expressly authorized the discrimination, the state law is valid even though it would otherwise violate the dormant Commerce Clause.
+Yes.
+Because Congress has expressly authorized the discrimination, the state law is valid even though it would otherwise violate the Dormant Commerce Clause.
+Once Congress approves, Dormant Commerce Clause objections drop out, and the remaining question is whether any other constitutional limitation is violated.

 Exam Warning